 I cried for the children and teens now and in the future, queer or otherwise, who won’t grow up in the Australian society I did.

-I cried because all those people who called me names, spat at me, threatened me, excluded me, and even probably hated me, just because of my perceived sexuality, cannot put me down anymore; I am now part of the majority.
+I cried because all those people who called me names, spat at me, threatened me, excluded me, and even probably hated me, just because of my perceived sexuality, cannot put me down anymore; I am now part of the majority (well, A majority at least).

-I cried because that crazy bitch who lived next door to me and who, when as a teenager my soccer ball hit the fence, screeched at me “poofter” and “faggot”, her words cutting me like knives as I ran and hid in my bedroom, can go give birth to a chair and sit on it as I marry a man in the garden in front of her.
+I cried because the woman who lived next door to me and who, when as a teenager my soccer ball hit the fence, screeched at me “poofter” and “faggot”, her words cutting me like knives as I ran and hid in my bedroom, may one day watch over that same fence as I marry a man in the back garden.
 I may be a poofter or I may not be; whatever I am, I am proud of it, and I will not hide anymore.

 I cried because I am happy.
 I cried because I am proud.